akhileshsivaraman/Morphological-Character-Hierarchies/README.md

 # Morphological-Character-Hierarchies
-Data and code used in my final year project: Morphological Character Hierarchies: A Test of Competing Programmes of Phylogenetic Analysis

 In this repository, you can find all the code and data used in my final year project.
 As I'm still very new to GitHub, this repository is a bit of messy at the moment!
 But, I hope that this brief description will make it easier to navigate the repository.